core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The same considerations on unprotected message fields for OSCORE discussed in Appendix D.5 of {{RFC8613}} hold for Group OSCORE, with the following differences.
 First, the 'kid context' of request messages is part of the Additional Authenticated Data, thus safely enabling to keep observations active beyond a possible change of ID Context (Gid), following a group rekeying (see {{sec-cose-object-ext-aad}}).
 Second, the counter signature included in a Group OSCORE message protected in group mode is computed also over the value of the OSCORE option, which is also part of the Additional Authenticated Data used in the signing process.
 This is further discussed in {{ssec-cross-group-injection}} of this document.

-As discussed in Section 6.2.3 of {{I-D.ietf-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when run over IP multicast.
+As discussed in {{Section 6.2.3 of I-D.ietf-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when run over IP multicast.

 The rest of this section first discusses security aspects to be taken into account when using Group OSCORE.
-Then it goes through aspects covered in the security considerations of OSCORE (see Section 12 of {{RFC8613}}), and discusses how they hold when Group OSCORE is used.
+Then it goes through aspects covered in the security considerations of OSCORE (see {{Section 12 of RFC8613}}), and discusses how they hold when Group OSCORE is used.

 ## Group-level Security {#ssec-group-level-security}